DrSgre/TORCS_multi_docker/README.md

 This repository contains the source code of a project aimed toward the modularization of the TORCS racing game simulator.
 The content of the repository is organized as follows:
 * *Demo video*: contains the video demonstration of the thesis project.
 * *Experments data*: contains the files and data related to the experiments conducted on the system.
-* *TORCS-docker-1.3.7*: contains the docker-compose.yml and Dockerfile of the 4 containers used for the project (app-etcd, watcher, client).
+* *TORCS-docker-1.3.7*: contains the docker-compose.yml and Dockerfile of the containers used for the project, both the ETCD and the Redis versions.
 * *Thesis document*: contains the LaTeX project of the thesis document.
 * *musicplayer*: contains the decoupled TORCS Music Player library.
 * *scr-client-cpp-redis*: contains the Redis version of the scr client used to connect and play TORCS in "Quick game" or "Practice" modes.